 - 1. Understand the basic comparison of HVAC and HVDC for overhead and underground transmission system. - 2.
 Derive the surface voltage gradient of single, double, and more than three conductor bundles and expression for a charge voltage diagram for evaluation of the power loss. - 3.
 Analyze the DC transmission system in case of harmonics and discuss about the multi terminal DC transmission system. - 4.
 Gain Knowledge about the design factors about lines and cables. - 5.
-Learn about testing, overvoltage and design of EHV system.
+Learn about protection of HVAC and HVDC systems.